Wimbledon Effect: Financial context

 London's financial industry has boomed since the deregulation of British financial markets (the "Big Bang") in the 1980s under the Thatcher government – but has also become dominated by foreign companies, especially American investment banks, rather than British firms (a result opposite to the original intention of the reforms).

 The analogy is typically used to mark a debate over whether it matters if an industry is primarily domestically owned if easing of foreign ownership restrictions allows the economy to benefit from foreign investment and increased global competition.
 The phrase can be used positively to assert the economic success of liberal attitudes towards foreign ownership (and sometimes to emphasize that such attitudes promote a level playing field for domestic and foreign interests alike); or it can be used negatively to emphasize how these policies have eroded a nation's ability to produce globally leading domestic companies.
 This opposing perspective is represented by economic patriotism and "national champion" policies.

 The analogy has also been used in policy discourses outside Britain – most notably in the business discourse of Japan, whose financial markets and other parts of the economy (as of 2006) have not yet been substantially opened up to foreign competition compared with its international peers.
 It has also, for instance, been used in banking reform debates in South Korea, as well as in discussing business process outsourcing in India.

 Sports in Japan

-The term has also frequently been appearing in sports in Japan since late 20th century, including sumo where there has been only one Japanese-born yokozuna since 1998 as most of the top players have been from Mongolia or Polynesia.
+The term has also frequently been appearing in sports in Japan since late 20th century, including sumo where there has been only two Japanese-born yokozuna since 1998 (Kisenosato and Onosato) as most of the top players have been from Mongolia or Polynesia.
 Similarly in combat sports (kakutougi), K-1 was the biggest kickboxing promotion of the world, whereas Pride Fighting Championships was the biggest mixed martial arts promotion of the world.
 Nevertheless, both K-1 and Pride had few Japanese-born popular players or champions.
 The vast majority of prominent competitors in K-1 came from the Netherlands or Thailand, while Pride's biggest names were from Brazil, United States, and Russia.